Chelsea Pensioner: Admission of women

 Winifred Phillips (1926–2016) trained as a nurse and joined the Auxiliary Territorial Service in 1948 and enlisted in the Women's Royal Army Corps in 1949 while serving in Egypt.
 For the next 22 years she served in Singapore, Cyprus and Egypt reaching the rank of Warrant Officer Class 2.
 She wrote two books about becoming one of the first female Chelsea Pensioners: My Journey to Becoming the First Lady Chelsea Pensioner (2010), and Mum's Army: Love and Adventure from the NAAFI to Civvy Street (2013).
 She never married.

 Dorothy Hughes joined the British Army in 1941, later working as part of 450 Heavy Anti Aircraft Battery in the London Division.
 In 1945 the Battery was deployed near Dover to defend against V-1 flying bomb attacks.
 She later worked with the Army Operational Research Group developing fuses in shells used against V-2 rockets and was discharged from the Army in 1946 with the rank of Sergeant.

 Clothing

-A Chelsea Pensioner in scarlet uniform.
+A Chelsea Pensioner in scarlet uniform and shako.

 Chelsea Pensioners are entitled to come and go from the Royal Hospital as they please, and are permitted to wear civilian clothing wherever they travel.
 However, within the Hospital, and in the surrounding area, they are encouraged to wear a blue uniform.
 If they travel further from the Royal Hospital, they should wear the distinctive scarlet coats instead of the blue uniform.
 The scarlet coats are also worn for ceremonial occasions, accompanied by tricorne hats.
 At other times a peaked hat, known as a shako, is generally worn.

 In uniform, the pensioners wear their medal ribbons and the insignia of the rank they reached while serving in the armed forces.
 They may also wear other insignia they earned during their service and this has included parachute jump wings and SAS jump wings.